Animal Feed Business

 If you intend to store over 30 litres and up to 275 litres, you should notify our Trading Standards team in writing, providing your name and address of the occupier and the storage place.

-Below this quantity, there is no requirement to obtain a license however you should still adhere to the following safe practices:
+Below this quantity, there is no requirement to obtain a licence however you should still adhere to the following safe practices:

 - petrol should be stored in suitable portable containers, one demountable fuel tank or a combination of both